 From a historically low number of tornadoes to exceptional drought and heat across much of the nation, July was a month of extremes.

-In the United States, July 2012 saw one of the lowest numbers of tornadoes on record since 1951.
+The Tornado Drought In the United States, July 2012 saw one of the lowest numbers of tornadoes on record since 1951.

 The National Oceanic and Atmospheric Administration reported 12 "preliminary" tornadoes in the month of July, a number which usually drops after the administration investigates the actual counts.
 Last July, however, a total of 103 tornadoes were counted, which is even lower than the three-year average between 2009-2011 of 122 tornadoes.